-2. Down To Earth
+Down to Earth

 Undoubtedly, you’ve already heard of this one before you even got here.
 This magazine is recognised as the best magazine for UPSC.

 Although not as crucial as Yojana, Kurukshetra is still mandatory if you want to brush up on your knowledge and assessment of the government’s standpoint.

-5. Monthly Preview By PRS
+Monthly Preview by PRS

 This magazine is of great help in consolidating the facts related to all government reforms, policies, and bills passed.